 As part of a focus on global partnerships, IS&T had established a relationship with faculty from KIET Ghaziabad.
 Tripathi recalled IS&T faculty visiting his undergrad program frequently, and was inspired to apply for a master’s degree at UNO in Management Information Systems in 2006.
 He got in, and was soon taking the 24 hour journey to Omaha.

 It’s been a great journey, it’s one of the best decisions of my life.

 - Abhishek Tripathi

 “The MIS program gave me an idea of how not only technology works, but the entire system,” Tripathi said.
 “It has given me a lot of confidence to work in the industry or express myself.
 The MIS program is a bridge between the technology and the management.”

-During his master’s program at IS&T, Tripathi earned a full-time position at Gallup as a systems analysist.
-After working in Omaha for a few years, his goal of working in higher education was still on his mind, and Tripathi was selected by India’s Institute of Management as an academic associate.
-Getting admitted to the program would take him back to India, but through his work with the Institute he realized that he would eventually need to earn his Ph.D if he really wanted to have a career in higher education.
+During his master’s program at IS&T, Tripathi earned a full-time position at Gallup as a systems analyst.
+He worked in Omaha for a few years, however the goal of working in higher education was still on his mind.
+Tripathi was selected by India’s Institute of Management as an academic associate, and while the program would take him back to India, he realized that he would eventually need to earn his Ph.D if he really wanted to have a career in higher education.

 The rest, as they say, is ancient history

 Tripathi returned to IS&T and enrolled in the Ph.D. in Information Technology program with a renewed interest in becoming a professor.